-Step 2: A prioritized set of 50 CE metrics paves the way for national CE monitoring sources or showed little semantic differences but aim to measure the same processes or effects of a CE.
-An example is the domestic material consumption metric (DMC) which amongst others is proposed by Eurostat, and EEA.
-In a next step, national metrics were allocated to predefined requirements.
-The requirements are based on European policy documents and high ranked publications from science and are described in detail in Table 4.
-The prioritization of CE metrics was further discussed with 13 experts who are familiar with current CE metrics developments on a national level and represent diverse views from different perspectives and disciplines.
-These experts work for (governmental) organisations and scientific institutions originating in the Netherlands, Italy, Wales, Austria, Sweden, Belgium, France, Spain, and Germany and are either active, or overseeing the development of CE metrics.
-A detailed description of criteria for selecting the interview partners can be found in Appendix C.
+Gaining insights on a manageable number of metrics supports policymakers in developing a national CE monitoring framework.
+A manageable set of 50 metrics is derived and grouped according to the key dimensions of CE.
+To reduce the CE metrics to a manageable number, CE metrics that appeared in several sources or showed little semantic differences but aim to measure the same processes or effects of a CE were eliminated.50 An example is the domestic material consumption metric (DMC) which, amongst others, is proposed by Eurostat and EEA.
+In another step, national metrics were allocated to predefined requirements.
+The requirements are based on European policy documents and high ranked publications from science and are described in detail in Table 2.
+The prioritisation of CE metrics was further discussed with 13 experts familiar with current CE metrics developments at a national level and represent diverse views from different perspectives and disciplines.
+These experts work for (governmental) organisations and scientific institutions originating in the Netherlands, Italy, Wales, Austria, Sweden, Belgium, France, Spain, and Germany and are either active or overseeing the development of CE metrics.
+A detailed description of the criteria for selecting the interview partners can be found in Appendix C.